Glyceraldehyde-3-phosphate dehydrogenase (ferredoxin)

-The 3 substrates of this enzyme are D-glyceraldehyde-3-phosphate, H_{2}O, and oxidized ferredoxin, whereas its 3 products are 3-phospho-D-glycerate, H^{+}, and reduced ferredoxin.
+The three substrates of this enzyme are D-glyceraldehyde-3-phosphate, oxidized ferredoxin, and water.
+Its products are 3-phospho-D-glyceric acid, reduced ferredoxin and two protons.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with an iron-sulfur protein as acceptor.
 The systematic name of this enzyme class is D-glyceraldehyde-3-phosphate:ferredoxin oxidoreductase.
 Other names in common use include GAPOR, glyceraldehyde-3-phosphate Fd oxidoreductase, and glyceraldehyde-3-phosphate ferredoxin reductase.